talex5/cuekeeper/README.md

     make

-Load `test.html` in a browser to test.
+Load `test.html` in a browser to test locally (no server required).

 Conditions